microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 import { FlipperOptions } from '@microsoft/fast-foundation';
 import { FoundationElement } from '@microsoft/fast-foundation';
 import { FoundationElementDefinition } from '@microsoft/fast-foundation';
+import { FoundationElementTemplate } from '@microsoft/fast-foundation';
 import { HorizontalScroll as HorizontalScroll_2 } from '@microsoft/fast-foundation';
 import { HorizontalScrollOptions } from '@microsoft/fast-foundation';
 import { ListboxElement as Listbox } from '@microsoft/fast-foundation';
 import { ListboxOption } from '@microsoft/fast-foundation';
+import { ListboxOptionOptions } from '@microsoft/fast-foundation';
 import { Menu } from '@microsoft/fast-foundation';
 import { MenuItem } from '@microsoft/fast-foundation';
 import { MenuItemOptions } from '@microsoft/fast-foundation';